First Steps for Victims of Crime

-As a victim of crime, you might be entitled to victim advocacy.
-Advocates, both professional and volunteer, work to affirm your rights and to provide information and services to victims of crime.
-Organized locally, the starting point is a victim advocate in the jurisdiction of the crime.
+As a victim of crime, you may be entitled to victim advocacy.
+Advocates, both professional and volunteer, work to affirm your rights, give information and provide services to victims of crime.
+Victim advocates are organized locally, within the jurisdiction of the crime.
 Because of the many jurisdictions in our nation, it is not possible to list all the agencies providing victim advocacy and assistance.
 To search, use key words ‚ÄúVictim Assistance” (County) (State).

 To find information about legal assistance, please visit the National Crime Victim Law Institute.

 To learn more about victim’s rights law, please visit VictimLaw, a resource from the U.S. Department of Justice.

 A restraining order, or protective order, is a legal order issued by a state court which requires one person to stop harming another person.
 It is also sometimes called a protection order, an injunction, an order of protection, or some other similar name.
 Visit The National Network to End Domestic Violence for more information.